-Amazon SageMaker is perhaps the most important tool for managing machine learning projects on AWS.
-This application enables developers and data scientists to build, train, and deploy robust machine learning projects with 10 times better-performing algorithms, 70% less cost, easy management, and one-click deployment.
+Amazon SageMaker is perhaps the most valuable tool for managing machine learning projects on AWS.
+This platform enables developers and data scientists to build, train, and deploy robust machine learning projects with ten times better-performing algorithms, 70% less cost, easy management, and one-click deployment.

 The following are our best practices for managing machine learning projects on AWS:

 Establish what the problem is and what success looks like

 Move the data through the kernel of the database instead

 Don’t drop any seemingly unnecessary data while

 With the vast amount of data the insurance industry has at its disposal, machine learning can enhance its operations throughout the entire process lifecycle.
 Here are a few ways the insurance industry can use machine learning to transform its practices:

 Dealing with thousands of claims and customer queries is a daunting, time-consuming task for insurers.
 Machine learning can significantly improve these processes, moving claims through the initial report, analysis, and contact with the customer more efficiently and with fewer errors.